mtumilowicz/kotlin-functional-programming-actors-workshop/README.md

 * when an actor receives a message, all he can do is:
     * create more actors
     * send messages to other actors
-    * decide what he gonna do with the next message it receives
+    * decide what it gonna do with the next message it receives
         * example: account balance - 5$, deposit 1$, now - account balance is 6$
         * what is a difference from creating a new actor: we expect that the old actor has up-to-date balance
 * each actor has an address, we can send messages to
-    * many-to-many
+    * many-to-many relationship
     * one address for a bunch of actors (ex. replicating behind the scenes)
     * one actor for many addresses
     * proxy/forwarding actor (forwards messages to other actors)
     * all you can do with an address is send it a message
 * actors can receive messages in any order
+    * analogy
         * packets in TCP can come in any order (sequence number to reconstruct in order)
-    * post in any country - you could get letters in any order
+        * post - you could get letters in any order
 * there are no channels
     * message will be delivered at most once
         * it could take a long time, like message in the bottle that floats over the see
     * no intermediaries
+        * but you could create an actor that acts like a channel
     * messages go directly
-    * you could create an actor that acts like a channel
-* processes one message at a time
-    * no concurrent access to their internal resources
     * messages are sent asynchronously (no need to wait for an answer — there isn’t one)
+* actor processes one message at a time
+    * no concurrent access to actor's internal resources
 * an actor system can be seen as a series of functional programs communicating with each other through effects